-One storyline was written specifically for Luan For Birgitte Stærmose, the idea for the film began Jaha, a local actor Stærmose met when she was with a desire to do a film that plays with time and making Out of Love in Kosovo.
-The other characters uses a multitude of characters to explore questions and situations grew out of what she and Aakeson of intimacy and forgiveness. personally wanted to see in a film.
+For Birgitte Stærmose, the idea for the film began with a desire to do a film that plays with time and uses a multitude of characters to explore questions of intimacy and forgiveness.

 "I was drawn to telling a multi-plot story with extended scenes containing all the qualities of a chamber play," the director says.
 "The idea was to have different storylines following people who, up to that point, have had strategies for living their lives.
 The film explodes those strategies, and the characters are forced to change and behave accordingly.
 I like the ability of multi-plot films to really explore a theme.
 All the storylines in Room 304 revolve around intimacy, forgiveness and frailty in the people we meet."